 The assignment statement (=) binds a name as a reference to a separate, dynamically allocated object.
 Variables may subsequently be rebound at any time to any object.
 In Python, a variable name is a generic reference holder without a fixed data type; however, it always refers to some object with a type.
 This is called dynamic typing—in contrast to statically-typed languages, where each variable may contain only a value of a certain type.

-In Python, == compares by value.
-Python's is operator may be used to compare object identities (comparison by reference), and comparisons may be chained—for example, a<=b<=c.
+In Python, == compares two objects by value.
+Python's is operator may be used to compare object identities (i.e., comparison by reference), and comparisons may be chained—for example, a<=b<=c.

 Python uses and, or, and not as Boolean operators.

-Python has a "string format" operator % that functions analogously to printf format strings in C—e.g. "spam=%s eggs=%d"%("blah",2) evaluates to "spam=blah eggs=2".
-In Python 2.6+ and 3+, this was supplemented by the format() method of the str class, e.g. "spam={0} eggs={1}".format("blah",2).
-Python 3.6 added "f-strings": spam="blah";eggs=2;f'spam={spam} eggs={eggs}'.[108]
+Python has a "string format" operator % that functions analogously to printf format strings in the C language—e.g. "spam=%s eggs=%d"%("blah",2) evaluates to "spam=blah eggs=2".
+In Python 2.6+ and 3+, this operator was supplemented by the format() method of the str class, e.g., "spam={0} eggs={1}".format("blah",2).
+Python 3.6 added "f-strings": spam="blah";eggs=2;f'spam={spam} eggs={eggs}'.[111]

 Raw string varieties, denoted by prefixing the string literal with r.
-Escape sequences are not interpreted; hence raw strings are useful where literal backslashes are common, such as regular expressions and Windows-style paths.
+Escape sequences are not interpreted; hence raw strings are useful where literal backslashes are common, such as in regular expressions and Windows-style paths.
 (Compare "@-quoting" in C#.)

-Before version 3.0, Python had two kinds of classes (both using the same syntax): old-style and new-style;[111] current Python versions only support the semantics of the new style.
+Before version 3.0, Python had two kinds of classes, both using the same syntax: old-style and new-style.[114]
+Current Python versions support the semantics of only the new style.

 Python supports optional type annotations.[4][115]
 These annotations are not enforced by the language, but may be used by external tools such as mypy to catch errors.[116][117]
 Mypy also supports a Python compiler called mypyc, which leverages type annotations for optimization.[118]

-Python has the usual symbols for arithmetic operators (+, -, *, /), the floor division operator // and the modulo operation% (where the remainder can be negative, e.g. 4 % -3 == -2).
-It also has ** for exponentiation, e.g. 5**3 == 125 and 9**0.5 == 3.0, and a matrix‑multiplication operator @ .[119]
-These operators work like in traditional math; with the same precedence rules, the operators infix (+ and - can also be unary to represent positive and negative numbers respectively).
+Python includes conventional symbols for arithmetic operators (+, -, *, /), the floor-division operator //, and the modulo operator%.
+(With the module operator, a remainder can be negative, e.g., 4 % -3 == -2.)
+Python also offers the ** symbol for exponentiation, e.g. 5**3 == 125 and 9**0.5 == 3.0; it also offers the matrix‑multiplication operator @ .[122]
+These operators work as in traditional mathematics; with the same precedence rules, the infix operators + and - can also be unary, to represent positive and negative numbers respectively.

-The division between integers produces floating-point results.
-The behavior of division has changed significantly over time:[120]
+Division between integers produces floating-point results.
+The behavior of division has changed significantly over time:[123]

-Current Python (i.e. since 3.0) changed / to always be floating-point division, e.g. 5/2==2.5.
+The current version of Python (i.e., since 3.0) changed the / operator to always represent floating-point division, e.g., 5/2==2.5.

 The floor division // operator was introduced.
-So 7//3 == 2, -7//3 == -3, 7.5//3 == 2.0 and -7.5//3 == -3.0.
-Adding from__future__importdivision causes a module used in Python 2.7 to use Python 3.0 rules for division (see above).
+Thus 7//3 == 2, -7//3 == -3, 7.5//3 == 2.0 ,and -7.5//3 == -3.0.
+Adding the from__future__importdivision statement causes a module in Python 2.7 to use Python 3.0 rules for division instead (see above).

-Rounding towards negative infinity, though different from most languages, adds consistency.
-For instance, it means that the equation (a+b)//b==a//b+1 is always true.
-It also means that the equation b*(a//b)+a%b==a is valid for both positive and negative values of a.
-However, maintaining the validity of this equation means that while the result of a%b is, as expected, in the half-open interval [0, b), where b is a positive integer, it has to lie in the interval (b, 0] when b is negative.[121]
+Rounding towards negative infinity, though a different method than in most languages, adds consistency to Python.
+For instance, this rounding implies that the equation (a+b)//b==a//b+1 is always true.
+The rounding also implies that the equation b*(a//b)+a%b==a is valid for both positive and negative values of a.
+As expected, the result of a%b lies in the half-open interval [0, b), where b is a positive integer; however, maintaining the validity of the equation requires that the result must lie in the interval (b, 0] when b is negative.[124]

 Python provides a round function for rounding a float to the nearest integer.
-For tie-breaking, Python 3 uses round to even: round(1.5) and round(2.5) both produce 2.[122]
-Versions before 3 used round-away-from-zero: round(0.5) is 1.0, round(-0.5) is −1.0.[123]
+For tie-breaking, Python 3 uses the round to even method: round(1.5) and round(2.5) both produce 2.[125]
+Python versions before 3 used the round-away-from-zero method: round(0.5) is 1.0, and round(-0.5) is −1.0.[126]

 Program to calculate the factorial of a positive integer: